 - other functions stipulated by laws, administrative regulations and permitted or authorized by the CSRC.

-After 29 years of rapid development, the Exchange has grown into a comprehensive, open and service-oriented exchange.
+After 32 years of rapid development, the Exchange has grown into a comprehensive, open and service-oriented exchange.
 With a complete market structure, the Exchange provides products of stocks, bonds, funds and derivatives; has world class trading systems and communications infrastructure which can support the efficient and stable operation of the Shanghai securities market; and has an effective self-regulatory system which can ensure the regulated and orderly operation of the Shanghai securities market.
 With these advantages, the Shanghai securities market has grown rapidly both in its size and the number of investors, making the Exchange one of the most representative emerging capital markets.
-According to statistics of the World Federation of Exchanges (WFE), the Exchange ranked 4th, 7th and 2nd respectively in terms of total market capitalization, total turnover, and capital raised in 2018, becoming one of the top exchanges in the world.
+According to statistics of the World Federation of Exchanges (WFE), as of the end of November, 2022, the Exchange ranked 3rd, 5th and 1st respectively in terms of total market capitalization, total turnover, and capital raised, becoming one of the top exchanges in the world.

 Launch of the SSE STAR Market

 To connect global financial markets and build a world-leading exchange with utmost integrity and fairness.

 - To pool capital resources, to serve the real economy, investors and the national master plan;

 - To safeguard market transparency, fairness and justice, to facilitate efficient resource allocation both at home and abroad, to prevent market risks; and